alinnman/celestial-navigation/README.md

 ## 8. Chronometer Handling <a name="chronometer"></a>

-If you use a mechanical chronometer you may have a **drift** to take care of.
+Your chronometer may have a **drift** to take care of, typically if it is mechanical or digital with no auto-setting.
 The toolkit contains a Chronometer class which can be used to handle this and you will find an example of handling this in [this sample](starfixdata.xtra.home.py)